CSAI: Conditional Self-Attention Imputation for Healthcare Time-series

-Additionally, given that the time elapsed between consecutive observations can vary across the interval, we denote the time gaps at each time step $s_t$ as $\boldsymbol{\delta_t}$.
-Given the potential for non-uniform sampling across features in the data $\boldsymbol{X}$, there is a corresponding variability in $\boldsymbol{\delta_t}$.
-The $\boldsymbol{\delta ^d} \in \mathbb{R}^{T \times D}$ encodes the time gap between two successive observed values for each feature $d$, providing an additional indicator of temporal context to the dataset.
-The definition of this indicator follows:
+Furthermore, because the time between consecutive observations may vary, we denote the time gaps at each time step by an additional component $\boldsymbol{\delta^d_t} \in \mathbb{R}^{T \times D}$, encoding the gap between two successive observed values for a feature $d$, providing an additional indicator of temporal context.